IoTUDresden/feedback-service/README.md

 This service enabled the MAPE-K feedback control loop for existing process-models and -execution engines within CPS.

+See the following publication for more detail:
+Seiger, R., Huber, S., Heisig, P., & Assmann, U. (2016, June).
+Enabling Self-adaptive Workflows for Cyber-physical Systems.
+In International Workshop on Business Process Modeling, Development and Support (pp. 3-17).
+Springer International Publishing.

 ## Run

 * Unix: ```./gradlew bootRun```